ninapavlich/django-list-wrestler/README.md

 	fields = ('position', 'name', 'txtid')
 	prepopulated_fields = {'txtid': ('name',)}

-	#To override which field is used for ordering, add a class starting with order-by-[fieldname].
-Make sure to also include
+	# To override which field is used for ordering, add a class starting with order-by-[fieldname].
+Make sure to also include 'django-list-wrestler' in the list:
 	classes = ['django-list-wrestler', 'order-by-position']

-	#Add any of the following css classes to this list to disable any of the buttons:
+	# Add any of the following css classes to this list to disable any of the buttons:
 	#'inline-wrestler-drag-disabled', 'inline-wrestler-move-disabled',
 	#'inline-wrestler-move-bottom-disabled', 'inline-wrestler-move-top-disabled',
 	#'inline-wrestler-move-up-disabled', 'inline-wrestler-move-down-disabled',